 While subjective categorizations of ambiguity were susceptible to the load domain, the response competition was instead vulnerable to domain-general cognitive demands.
 That is, maximum deviations varied as a function of low compared to high load, regardless of the load domain.
 Specifically, under a low load, positive categorizations are typically associated with greater response competition than negative categorizations, but this effect was no longer present under high load.
 Further, this effect was driven by an increase in response competition for negative trials under high load, although there was also a non-significant trend for response competition for positive trials to decrease under load.
 This replicates previous work showing that the response competition underlying the valence bias task is susceptible to increased cognitive demands generally (Mattek et al., 2016).
 One interpretation of these findings is that response competition may reflect a type of distraction effect (Spivey, Grosjean, & Knoblich, 2005), consistent with effects showing high load results in deficits in inhibiting task-irrelevant information (Lavie, Hirst, de Fockert, & Vidling, 2004).

 Previous work has shown that emotional ambiguity categorization relies on a domain-general task control network called the cingulo-opercular network (Neta et al., 2013); though speculative, the cognitive loads may have taxed these resources, as this network is recruited in response to many types of ambiguity (Neta et al., 2013; Neta et al., 2014; Sterzer, Russ, Preibisch, & Kleinschmidt, 2002; Thompson-Schill, D’Esposito, Aguirre, & Farah, 1997).
-Other neuroimaging work supports the notion that cognitive loads would preoccupy resources in the cingulo-opercular network; for instance, regions in the network (i.e., anterior cingulate cortex and anterior insula) regularly show activity increases during cognitively demanding tasks, such as those requiring increased attention and control (Duncan & Owen, 2000; Nee, Wager, & Jonides, 2007).
+Other neuroimaging work supports the notion that cognitive loads would preoccupy resources in the cingulo-opercular network; regions in the network (i.e., anterior cingulate cortex and anterior insula) regularly show activity increases during cognitively demanding tasks, such as those requiring increased attention and control (Duncan & Owen, 2000; Nee, Wager, & Jonides, 2007).
 As such, the demands induced during high cognitive load, regardless of the emotional properties of the load, likely increased demands in this network.
 Ultimately, this increase in demands for this domain-general network are one explanation for the observed increase in response competition (i.e., maximum deviations) for negative ratings during high cognitive load.

 Limitations and future directions